About | Cybantage

 Healthcare Security Leadership

 Deep experience in HIPAA compliance architecture, HITRUST program design, and healthcare-specific security governance.
-Direct exposure to the compliance-to-forensic gap that the Cybantage research quantified — built from years of watching what compliance frameworks miss.
+Direct exposure to the compliance-to-forensic gap that the Cybantage research quantified — built from years of watching what compliance frameworks miss and what forensic investigators find in their place.

 🏦